-The 1991 cinema disaster Hook opened as a critical failure and was considered a box-office flop.
+In 1991 Steven Spielberg made Hook.
+It opened as a critical failure and was considered a box-office flop.
 Despite making a fifty-million dollar profit, Tristar expressed disappointment in the film’s performance.
-A quarter of a decade later it sits at a 30% on Rotten Tomatoes and if you ask most people they are not shy about telling you that Hook sucks followed a slew of clever roasts.
+A quarter of a decade later it sits at a 30% on Rotten Tomatoes and if you ask most people they are not shy about telling you that Hook sucks.
 I can even remember in the (also failed) cartoon series Clerks a throw away joke where Steven Spielberg is brought into court and made to apologize for how terrible Hook was.

 Now, here’s my take: “Uh, no!
 This movie is good.”

 I am not saying all the performances are great, but Dustin Hoffman is doing something really fun in that movie.
-It’s like the most ruthless murderer you’ve ever seen but he’s also…funny?
-Or, maybe you kind of like him?
-His outfits are really well designed.
+Sociopath.
+Funny.
+Murderer.
+Spoiled baby.
+All great ways to describe his acting choices.
+His outfits are really well crafted.

 This shouldn’t just be a cult classic.
 Oh, and while the Rotten Tomatoes score is 30% critically the user score is 76% so there.
 I’d go check out a film in theaters if it sat at 76%.
 I think Captain Hook might have a few things to say about those critics.